MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 ### Reference subscription scale-unit approach

-The following image demonstrates how the single subscription reference deployment model can be expanded across multiple subscriptions, in an extreme scale scenario, to navigate subscription scale-limits.
+This image demonstrates how the single subscription reference deployment model can be expanded across multiple subscriptions, in an extreme scale scenario, to navigate subscription scale-limits.

 ![AlwaysOn Subscription Scale Units](./images/alwayson-subscription-scale.gif "AlwaysOn Subscription Scale Units")